pjozsef/getting-starteds/swagger.md

 ####<a name="securityrequirementobject">Security Requirement Object</a>
 Lists the required security schemes to execute this operation.
 The object can have multiple security schemes declared in it which are all required.
-The name used for each property must correspond to a security scheme declared in the [[Security Definitions]](#securitydefinitions).
+The name used for each property must correspond to a security scheme declared in the [[Security Definitions]](#securitydefinitionsobject).
 * {name} [string]<br>If the security scheme is of type `Oauth2`, then the value is a list of scope names required for the execution.
 For other security scheme types, the array must be empty.

 ####Sources